jhyche80-jpg/ReactCounter/README.md

 ---

 ## Build Steps
-- I started by making the project and folder
+1. I started by making the index.ts
+   - this gave me the types and interfaces I needed to have in my code
+2.
 ---

 ## Troubleshooting